pat-schmitt/goodbye_glaciers/_i18n/en/preserve.md

 **1. Reduce your ecological footprint**<br>

-Start making small changes in your daily life to lower your emissions!
-Use a
+Start making small changes in your daily life to lower your emissions: Use a
 <a href="https://www.footprintcalculator.org/home/en" target="_blank">footprint calculator</a>
 to explore where you can make the most impact.